Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade.md

 - **Recommended**: Monitor scheduled jobs for 3-7 days to catch any time-based or data-dependent issues.
 - **Enterprise/Complex projects**: Consider 1-2 weeks of testing, especially if you have many downstream dependencies.

-Don't rush this phase — thorough testing in staging prevents production disruptions.
+Don't rush this phase.
+Thorough testing in staging prevents production disruptions.

 ---